eficode-academy/docker-katas/labs/README.md

 docker image prune                          # Remove all 'dangling' images from this machine

 docker image prune -a  # Remove all images without at least one container associated to them

+docker system prune # delete all unused data; containers, volumes and images w.o. containers

+docker system df -v       # presents a summary of the space used by different docker objects

 docker login                         # Log in this CLI session using your Docker credentials